Cortland Finnegan: Regular season

+Playoffs

 Personal life

-Finnegan is the youngest son of Linda Finnegan.
-He has an older sister Lela, but their older sister Felicia died when she was 8 years old from congenital Down syndrome, about a decade before Cortland was born.
+Finnegan is the youngest son of Robert Grant and Linda Finnegan.
+He has an older sister, Lela, but their older sister Felicia died when she was eight years old from congenital Down syndrome, about a decade before Cortland was born.

-He is married and has a daughter, who is named after both Finnegan's sister and a girl he befriended while she was battling synovial sarcoma.
+Finnegan is married and has a daughter, who is named after both Finnegan's sister and a girl he met while she was battling synovial sarcoma.